fajartd02/fajartd02/README.md

 <!-- Here are some ideas to get you started: -->

+## More About Me
+- ⚡ Fun fact: I can do all sports and i love it.
+- 😄 Personalities: I'm a I/ENTJ

 <!-- - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...